John Hansen Artist Materials and Technique

 Approach

-Starting with a symbolic concept I then gather and arrange the supportive objects.
-When the paint is employed, initially the aim is to keep true to how light describes the forms.
-In doing so, and as the painting develops, the intent is to explore a tactile and atmospheric reality created from my choice of colours and tonal values while preserving the designed relationships.
-With the completion of a work I hope to give hint to a renewed realism, potentially conveying, for example here, the obvious artifact of candles and a rose.
+I begin with a symbolic concept and then gather and arrange supporting objects.
+When applying paint, my initial aim is to faithfully represent how light defines the forms.
+As the painting progresses, I strive to explore a tactile and atmospheric reality, shaped by my choices of colours and tonal values while maintaining the established relationships within the composition.
+Upon completion, I hope to offer a glimpse of a renewed realism, perhaps subtly conveying the tangible presence of objects like candles and a rose.

 Materials

-First, I will mention that the simple and humorous axiom "Just paint", is how many of my peers understand my simplified approach of the materials.
-I use a professional brand of highly pigmented permanent oil paints manufactured by Old Holland.
-As a rule, no solvents or mediums are added to my paints.
-The brush types I use are usually Kolinsky Sable, though I will employ many different types of brushes when warranted.
-My preferred painting support is a braced wood panel of high quality hardboard or birch plywood.
-The protective final varnish used is GamVar by Gamblin with a small addition of cold wax medium.
+My approach to painting materials can be summed up by the simple and humorous axiom "Just paint," which reflects how many of my peers perceive my simplified approach.
+I employ a professional brand of highly pigmented permanent oil paints manufactured by Old Holland.
+As a rule, I refrain from adding any solvents or mediums to my paints.
+My preferred brush type is Kolinsky Sable, although I utilize various types of brushes as needed.
+For my painting support, I favour braced wood panels crafted from high-quality hardboard or birch plywood.
+Finally, I protect my finished works with a final satin varnish, GamVar by Gamblin, to which I add a small amount of cold wax medium.

 Painting stage toned oil ground